jFranzBel/PI-Rick-Morty/README.md

 - username : jona@jona.com
 - password : 123456j

-This is a proyect for the Henry FullStack Bootcamp.
+This is a project for the Henry FullStack Bootcamp.

 ---